-It’s no surprise that the characteristics of great auditors are the same ones that make great audit teams.
-It’s crucial that audit department leaders understand the foundations and traits of effective audit teams, as well as bad habits to avoid that decrease a team’s effectiveness.
+It’s no surprise that the characteristics of great internal audit professionals are the same ones that make effective audit teams.
+Audit department leaders must understand the foundations and traits of effective audit teams, as well as bad habits to avoid that decrease an internal audit team’s effectiveness.
 By working to ensure that your group embodies these five key traits, you’ll be on track to build and sustain a successful audit team.

 1. Internal Audit Has a Global Scope of Risks

-Though audit teams may find it easy to reference the same schedules, checklists, programs, and controls to be tested from year to year, the internal audit function ceases to be effective if it doesn’t stop to consider whether its activities are aligned with an enterprise-wide risk coverage.
-One indication of a great audit team is that they align their audit plan and scoping areas with the business’s evolving risks and growth areas.
+Though internal audit teams may find it easy to reference the same schedules, checklists, programs, and controls to test from year to year, a more effective internal audit function considers whether its activities align with enterprise-wide risk coverage.
+One indication of an excellent audit team is that they align their audit plan and scoping areas with the business’s evolving risks and growth areas.

 Signs an audit scope may be limited: